 2.3 COMPANY HISTORY TO DATE

 Presently, Booming Boutique does not have a bricks-and-mortar location.
-However, we have identified an ideal spot in the downtown district of Pleatsville.
+However, we have identified an ideal spot in the downtown district of Pleasantville.
 The gorgeous area includes numerous restaurants, an art gallery, coffee shop, candy store and a picturesque park in the town square.
-We have signed a three-year lease for a 1,700 square foot building at $13 per square foot.
-Comparable properties are renting for $12-18 SF/Year.
+We have signed a three-year lease for a 1,700 square foot building at $18 per square foot.
+Comparable properties are renting for $17-24 SF/Year.

-Working with the property owner and the City of Pleatsville Downtown Redevelopment Committee, we have secured a $1,000 grant to beautify the façade of the building to include painting, signage and a new awning.
-Only slight internal renovations will be required – such as the installation of dressing rooms and decorative items.
+Working with the property owner and the City of Pleasantville Downtown Redevelopment Committee, we have secured a $2,000 grant to beautify the façade of the building to include painting, signage and a new awning.
+We will only need minimal internal renovations such as installing dressing rooms and decorative items.

 When considering the addition of wall mounts for merchandise, multi-level clothing displays as well as creative floor planning, this facility is large enough to support future growth.
-Additionally, we will be able to conduct all aspects of our business from this location.
+Additionally, we will be able to conduct all aspects of our business from this location since it has access to a loading dock and a back office for managers.
 This includes deliveries and shipments, inventory management and administrative duties such as finance, buying and marketing.

 2.5 KEY ASSETS